tristancmorgan/vhdl_interview_test/README.md

 # Quickstart Guide

-This repo contains VHDL basics and associated tests.
-It's intended to provide an environment for testing FPGA candidates for Q*Bird.
+This repo contains VHDL examples and associated tests.
+It's intended to provide an environment for testing FPGA candidates.

 ## Step 1: Environment setup